blackwell-systems/mdfx/docs/parser-design.md

 ## Why State Machine Instead of Regex?

-utf8fx uses a character-by-character state machine parser instead of regex for template processing.
+mdfx uses a character-by-character state machine parser instead of regex for template processing.

 ### The Regex Challenge